xytxytxyt/sisyphus/backend/configs/README.md

-to use, remove the `.example` from the filenames
+To use, remove the `.example` from the filenames.